When Should I Lodge a Caveat? (2020 Update)

 - By the other party serving a lapsing notice, which would lapse and remove your caveat automatically within 21 days if the caveator does not apply to the Supreme Court to obtain an extension for their caveat

 - A party obtaining an order of the Court to remove the caveat

-If you are in a situation where this could be you and your interest could be at risk, it is important to seek advice from a property lawyer.
+If you have recently exchanged contracts, or have an interest in land, it is important to know your rights so that you can protect your interest.
+If you are in a situation where your interest could be at risk, it is important to seek advice from a property lawyer.